okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-spa-redirect/main/index.md

 > * Contact your support team to enable the feature in your org.
 > * Use the Admin Console to create your app integrations instead of the CLI.
 >
-> All accounts created with Okta CLI are developer accounts.
+> All accounts created with the Okta CLI are developer accounts.

 ## Create an Okta integration for your app